Admissions: Step 5

 - Students will receive admission points for grades in prerequisite classes, two short answer essays, and experience working and volunteering in four different areas.
 Students who have applied before in the past two years but not been accepted will receive an additional point.

 - Admissions decisions will be made before the end of spring term.
-If any prerequisite classes are in progress during spring term you will be given points based on a C grade and, if you are admitted but do not pass that class, you may have your admission rescinded.
+If any prerequisite classes are in progress during spring you will be given points based on a C grade and, if you are admitted but do not pass that class, you may have your admission rescinded.

 - For detailed information on the point system used for admission see the advising guide.